JonZeolla/lab-SmartContractSecurity/00-GettingStarted.md

 ![](images/screen5.png)

+> If you get an `Uncaught ReferenceError: player is not defined` error, you should be able to fix it by reopening the ethernaut.zeppelin.solutions page.
+This will happen if you are playing around on the ethernaut page prior to installing MetaMask.

 Now let’s try and generate an Instance.
 Scroll to the bottom of the page and click on the button `Get new instance`.

 > Note: if you generate a TypeError from generating a new instance, then I would recommend trying to send yourself 4 ETH via Metamask.
 Click the Metamask extension, click on the ***Send*** button, and then fill in the information to send.
 The To: address should be yours (should be available in the dropdown) and the amount should be 4 ETH.
 Then click `Next` and `Confirm` the transaction.
 It will take a couple of moments to mine.
 Once you see the transaction went through, try and clicking on the* ***Get new instance*** *button again.*